Coffee Table Centerpiece: Elevate Your Living Room Style

 • Easter: Use small Easter theme decorations and ornaments.

-• Your centerpiece should complement your existing style, not clash with it.
+Your centerpiece should complement your existing decor, not clash with it.

-• Color example: If your couch has yellow pillows, add a yellow candle to the centerpiece.
+Color tip: If your couch has yellow pillows, add a yellow candle to the centerpiece for harmony.

 Don’t Miss: Desk Pad Styling Hacks: How to Instantly Elevate Your Setup